-I needed for this job, so I had gone to a local furniture restorer
+I need for this job, so I convinced a local furniture restorer

-and convinced him to sell me a little scrap piece for a couple of bucks.
+to sell me a scrap piece for a couple of bucks.
 In case of mishaps, I got a piece

-I made sure to get a piece more than twice as large as I thought
+more than twice as large as I thought I'd need.

-wood underneath with paint thinner, to prepare it for gluing.
+underlying wood with paint thinner to prepare it for gluing.

-shows the pattern on top of the veneer sheet, ready to cut.
+shows the pattern on the veneer sheet, ready to cut.
 I traced

-around the pattern with a sharp pencil, then carefully cut the veneer
+around the pattern with a sharp pencil and then carefully cut the veneer

-with a craft knife, using the steel straightedge to ensure a clean cut.
+with a craft knife, using the steel straightedge to guide the knife.

-True to Murphy's law, the first piece of veneer that I cut didn't
+True to Murphy's law, the first piece of veneer didn't

 a little more elbow room than before.

-but you'd better make sure to get it on right the first time.
+but you need to place it accurately the first time.

 Once stuck on, this stuff stays where you put it!